Kiwi Camara

-Originally from Manila, Camara's family relocated to the U.S. when he was a newborn, initially settling in Cleveland and later Honolulu.
-Camara attended Punahou School and Hawaii Pacific University, where he graduated at age 16.

 Early life and education

 Kiwi Alejandro Danao Camara was born in Manila, Philippines, to physicians Enrico Camara and Teresa Danao.
-He is a grandchild of the first summa cum laude graduate of the University of the Philippines College of Medicine, cardiologist Augusto Camara of Iba, Zambales.
-At age one, his family moved to Cleveland, where he later attended the Jewish school Ratner Academy.
+At age one, his family moved to Cleveland, where he later attended the school Ratner Academy.
 In 1990, his family relocated to Honolulu, and Camara completed his primary education at the Punahou School.
 He wrote a medical paper on alternative treatments for rheumatoid arthritis at age 11, which was published in the Hawai'i Journal of Medicine.

 At 16, having skipped high school, Camara earned a Bachelor of Science degree in computer science summa cum laude from Hawaii Pacific University (HPU).
 He completed the program in two years and was recognized by the university for outstanding academic performance.
 During his time at HPU, he was elected to student government and served as the body's sponsor for the school's first Spring Formal.
 He was also president of the computer club and earned a silver medal evaluation in ballroom dance.

 In 2001, Camara enrolled in Harvard Law School at the age of 17.
 There he received a John M. Olin fellowship in law and economics.
 He held the fellowship until September 2004, at which time he took a position as a law clerk for Judge Harris Hartz of the U.S. Court of Appeals for the Tenth Circuit.
 When he earned his Juris Doctor in 2004 at age 19, Camara became the youngest graduate of Harvard Law School.
 He played golf, racquetball, soccer, and tennis, and continued to participate in ballroom dance competitions, earning multiple awards for the Harvard-Radcliffe Ballroom Dancing Team.

-During his first year at Harvard, Camara's use of an abbreviated racial slur in online course outlines prompted a fellow student to file a complaint and send copies to the Black Law Students' Association.
-The outlines were removed and Camara apologized.
+During his first year at Harvard, Camara's use of an abbreviated racial slur in online course outlines prompted a fellow student to file a complaint and send copies to the Black Law Students' Association; the outlines were removed and Camara apologized.
 During a Yale Law Journal symposium in 2006, a group of Yale Law students and the school's dean protested Camara's panel participation by walking out to attend the alternative forum "Disempowered Voices in Legal Academia".
 He said he was "not surprised by or disapproving" of the demonstration, and apologized for any trouble caused by his presence.
 In 2009, Camara said he was denied jobs because of the incident.

 After graduating from Harvard, Camara held a separate John M. Olin fellowship for 2006–2007 and was a visiting scholar at the Northwestern University School of Law.
 He was previously a John M. Olin fellow at Stanford Law School and briefly a Ph.D. student in economics at Stanford University.